XibenN/nsReisplanner/README.md

 ^^ This makes it so you can use your Django commands everywhere.

+Go to the directory in Powershell.
+cd C:\Users(YOUR_USER)\PycharmProjects\nsReisplanner
+type 'pip install virtualenv'
+(Make sure Powershell is opened as Administrator.)

+** If there is already an project interpreter selected, skip this step **
 Use a project interpreter, file > settings > project > project interpreter
 If the interpreter "Python" is not selected, click on the dropdown and click "Show all"
 Click the + button and click on "System Interpreter" and on OK.
 Make sure PIP is in the list.

-Go to the directory in Powershell.
-cd C:\Users(YOUR_USER)\PycharmProjects\nsReisplanner
-type 'pip install virtualenv'
-(Make sure Powershell is opened as Administrator.)

 Windows:
 virtualenv .